ducknext/downloadpodcast/README.md

-# Download videos from youtube channel
+# Download videos from a YouTube channel

-The script reads channel IDs from a Json file `.podcast_channels.json` created by the user.
+The script reads channel IDs from a Json file `.podcast_channels.json` which has been created by the user int the same folder as the python script.
-The Json file has the following structure with few example channels:
+The channels Json file has the following structure with few example channels:

 ```
 [